© Freeimages, space cadett

 The Character Course was produced by the Christian psychologist Roger Bretherton and his team at the University of Lincoln, bringing together the psychology of character development with ancient biblical wisdom.
 In eight free sessions it covers key themes of Christian discipleship: learning, hope, love, forgiveness, gratitude, humour, persistence and curiosity.

-Engaging Theology – free small group material produced by the Logos Institute for Analytic and Exegetical Theology for the Christian student movement Fusion.
+Engaging Theology – if you’re looking for something a bit deeper, take a look at this free small group material produced by the Logos Institute for Analytic and Exegetical Theology for the Christian student movement Fusion.
 Includes a fascinating unit on Creation that engages some of the most important points from the doctrine of creation, that have implications for our faith and action in the world.

 A Catechism of Creation: A Episcopal Understanding, Prepared for Study in Congregations by The Committee on Science, Technology and Faith of The Executive Council The Episcopal Church in the United States of America, including extensive bibliography.